 NEH will not process awards for individuals with delinquent federal debt or for individuals who have been suspended, debarred, declared ineligible, or voluntarily excluded from eligibility for covered transactions by any federal department or agency.
-To see if you have delinquent federal debt or other exclusions recorded in SAM, go to the SAM website; click on "Search" then "All Domains" then "Entity Information" and then "Exclusions" from the drop-down menu.
-Finally, enter your information into the "Excluded Individual" field."

-NEH may not make an award to an applicant until the applicant has complied with all applicable requirements and, if an applicant has not fully complied with the requirements by the time NEH is ready to make an award, NEH may determine that the applicant is not qualified to receive an award and use that determination as the basis for making an award to another applicant.
+NEH may not make an award to an individual until they have complied with all applicable requirements.
+If you have not fully complied with these requirements by the time NEH is ready to issue your award, NEH may determine that you are not qualified to receive an award.
 You must comply with 2 CFR §§ 180.335 and .350 with respect to providing information regarding all debarment, suspension, and related offenses information, as applicable.

-If you cannot attest to the statements in this certification, explain why not in Attachment 7: Explanation of delinquent federal debt.
+If you cannot attest to the statements in this certification, explain why not in Attachment 9: Explanation of delinquent federal debt.